-This is an advanced compounding course for students who have taken and passed the introductory compounding seminar and practicumand would like further instruction in advanced methods and techniques of compounding, with the emphasis on veterinary medicine.
-P: PHA 484 and PHA 313.
+This is an advanced compounding course for students who have taken and passed the introductory compounding course and would like instruction in comprehensive veterinary pharmacotheraphy and applications to compounding for veterinary patients.
+P: PHA 484; PHA 313; Instruction permission.

 PHA 499.
 Directed Independent Research II.
 1-6 credits.
 (Elective)